Last Updated: October 21, 2024

 Cindy inherited majority ownership of the beer distribution company in 2000.
 She currently serves as the chairwoman.
 That being said, McCain is probably best known for being the widow of the long-serving senator and one-time Presidential candidate, John McCain.

 After becoming a special education teacher, she married John McCain in 1980.
-She then became closely involved with her husband's political career, and today she has close ties with various charity organizations.
+She then became closely involved with her husband's political career, and today, she has close ties with various charity organizations.
 In addition, Cindy is the mother of well-known talk show host Meghan McCain.

 Hensley & Co.
 Ownership

 In 2000, McCain inherited majority control of Hensley & Co. and became chair of the company after her father passed away.
 The company rakes in more than $400 million per year in revenue and employs over 1,200 people.
-Hensley is also the third-largest Anheuser-Busch distributor in the United States and one of the largest privately-owned companies in Arizona.
+Hensley is also the third-largest Anheuser-Busch distributor in the United States and one of the largest privately owned companies in Arizona.

 Early Life

-Cindy Lou Hensley was born on May 20th of 1954 in Phoenix, Arizona.
+Cindy Lou Hensley was born on May 20th, 1954, in Phoenix, Arizona.
 Raised by Hensley & Co. founder James Hensley and Marguerite Hensley as an only child, Cindy grew up in an extremely affluent family.
 After graduating from high school, Cindy attended the University of Southern California, graduating with a Bachelor of Arts in education by 1976.
 She then continued her studies and obtained a Master of Arts degree in special education by 1978.
 Although she was offered a role in the family business, she declined and spent a year working as a special education teacher in Avondale, Arizona.

 Marriage to John McCain